 Since PHP is ultimately just plain text, you can use any text editor you want for this class.
-With that being said, we suggest using the Atom text editor.
+With that being said, we suggest using Visual Studio Code.
 It will support the operating system you're running on, and its syntax highlighting makes writing PHP fun!

 Of course, feel free to use whatever text editor you might already be using.